Thoughts on Six Sigma for Developing Your Software Engineering Processes

-Six Sigma is based in large measure on creating a closed-loop-business system that is sensitive enough to reduce the company’s “wobbling” and keep it safely on the often-twisted path to performance and success.
+Six Sigma is based largely on creating a closed-loop-business system sensitive enough to reduce the company’s “wobbling” and keep it safely on the often-twisted path to performance and success. — The Six Sigma Way

 A closed-loop system is well-known in system engineering.
-It is basically made up of four elements:
+It is made up of four elements:

 - Production processes